PavelAugustt/PavelAugustt/README.md

-I'm an ML systems and software engineer, currently focused on ml performance on constrained hardware and particularly computer vision.
-I'm currently a full time swe and have one ml internship on my belt, although I'm employed I'm looking to switch.
-I'm especially interested in infra and systems but I'm open to working on most things.
-I've worked on full stack, ml, mobile app game dev and pretty much everything under the sun but I'm specializing in systems dev.
+I'm an ML systems and software engineer, currently interested in ml performance on constrained hardware.
+I'm currently a full time swe with one ml internship under my belt, although I'm employed I am looking to switch to something long term.
+I'm specalizing in infra and systems but I'm open to working on most things.
+I've worked on full stack, ml, data engineering, mobile app, game dev and pretty much everything under the sun.

 If you got a gig feel free to email me at **asuraspru@gmail.com** or DM me on Twitter:  <a href="https://twitter.com/bozo10n" target="_blank">@bozo10n</a>

-Tools I've worked with:
+Tools I'm confident with:

     ML Performance: CUDA-C